CRM-The Need of Every Enterprise

 When email became the primary tool of business communications, people started to realize the importance of email automation in their CRM strategy.
 Slowly the line between marketing and sales began to disappear in case of CRM definitions.
 Email marketing started to gain its status as a vital part of the CRM.

 Apart from the independent marketing and sales department, the inside-sales team began to grow and gain importance.
 Inside-sales is more relevant to B2B as compared to B2C.
 The primary role of the inside sales team was to generate direct leads for the sales team or do prospecting of the leads generated by marketing teams.

 Attract and maintain powerful customer relationships

 CRMs of the future will help us drive sales and marketing efficiencies that lead to more revenue faster.
-Not only will we see higher conversions, acceleration of sales velocity, these data-driven insights will fundamentally flip the funnel so instead of only succeeded 20% of the time, we’ll see organizations focusing 80% of the time with the optimal prospects.
+Not only will we see higher conversions, acceleration of sales velocity, but these data-driven insights will also fundamentally flip the funnel so instead of only succeeded 20% of the time, we’ll see organizations focusing 80% of the time with the optimal prospects.